RistoLibera/Kreddit/README.md

 ### As user

 - You can create user by nickname and gender.
-- You can edit your registration.
+- You can edit your info.
 - You can upload images to change icon.
 - You can search for what you like.

 ### By group

-- You can create group.
+- You can create group(5 for most).
 - You can quit group.
 - You can change group intruduction if being creator.
 - You can delete group if being creator.
-- You can also search within a group.
 - You can see when the group were created.

 ### For discussion

 - You can create, edit, delete your own discussions.
 - You can upload images to discussions.
-- You can upload links to discussions.
 - You can like or unlike discussions.
-- You can comment on any discussions.
+- You can create subdiscussions on any discussions.
+- You can receive notification about your discussions
 - You can see when the discussions were created.

 ### Upon environment